crunchy-devops/k8s-helm/README.md

 ````
 ## Installer Helm

-### for katacoda
+### for katacoda session
-use helm version already installed
+Use the helm version already installed

 ### Install using helm source code
 ```shell script